-Mr Gageler for the respondents submitted that the question at the heart of the case relates not to the duty of the Prime Minister to establish a multi-party Cabinet but to the nature of the multi-party Cabinet he has to establish.
+Mr Gageler for the Respondents submitted that the question at the heart of the case relates not to the duty of the Prime Minister to establish a multi-party Cabinet but to the nature of the multi-party Cabinet he has to establish.
 The invitation under s 99(5) is the mandatory first step in what must be a bona fide attempt to find common ground between the parties involved.
-If the invitation results in sufficient agreement to establish that, a multi-party government will result but the respondents submitted that, if it fails, there is no obligation on the Prime Minister to include that party in his Cabinet.
-Subsection (3) places a duty on the Prime Minister to establish a multi-party Cabinet but the provision in ss (4) that the composition of that Cabinet must, as far as possible, fairly represent the parties represented in the House clearly envisages the possibility that the formation of such a Cabinet may not be possible.
+If the invitation results in sufficient agreement to establish that, a multi-party government will result but the Respondents submitted that, if it fails, there is no obligation on the Prime Minister to include that party in his Cabinet.
+Subsection (3) places a duty on the Prime Minister to establish a multi-party Cabinet but the provision in 20 ss (4) that the composition of that Cabinet must, as far as possible, fairly represent the parties represented in the House clearly envisages the possibility that the formation of such a Cabinet may not be possible.

-The foundation of the respondents' argument lies in their contention that this is not a departure from the Westminster model but an addition to it.
+The foundation of the Respondents' argument lies in their contention that this is not a departure from the Westminster model but an addition to it.
 Read in the context of the Westminster system, s 99 must be based on agreement between the parties that make up the Cabinet.

-The framework within which the government is formed is set out in Chapter 7 of the Constitution.
+The framework within which the government is formed is set out in Ch 7 of the Constitution.
 Part 3 is headed "Cabinet Government".
-If that Part is read as a whole, the respondents contended it is clear the Cabinet must consist of Ministers who have reached some consensus in their policies because the political reality of Part 3 is that there can only be Cabinet government if the parties commanding a majority of the House have a willingness to work together.
+If that part is read as a whole, the Respondents contended it is clear the Cabinet must consist of 30 Ministers who have reached some consensus in their policies because the political reality of Pt 3 is that there can only be Cabinet Government if the parties commanding a majority of the House have a willingness to work together.

-The respondents pointed out that the consensual nature of Cabinet government under section 99 is reinforced by other provisions of Part 3.
-Section 102 establishes the requirement of collective responsibility.
-The consequences are emphasised by the terms of the oath of office required by section 101 which precludes the disclosure in any way of the business or proceedings of the Cabinet.
-Similarly sections 107 and 108 require the Government to have the confidence of the House.
-These are fundamental requirements of the Westminster system of government in which the members of Cabinet are sufficiently in agreement to be able to support the decisions of Cabinet on the floor of the House.
+The Respondents pointed out that the consensual nature of Cabinet government under s 99 is reinforced by other provisions of Pt 3.
+Section 101 establishes the requirement of collective responsibility.
+The consequences are emphasised by the terms of the oath of office required by s 101 which precludes the disclosure in any way of the business or proceedings of the Cabinet.
+Similarly ss 107 and 108 require the government to have the confidence of the House.
+These are fundamental requirements of the Westminster system of government in 40 which the members of Cabinet are sufficiently in agreement to be able to support the decisions of Cabinet on the floor of the House.
 In turn, those decisions must be acceptable to the majority of the members of the House.

-In the respondents' submission, the principles articulated in the Compact, particularly in paragraphs (g), (h) and (l), clearly support the interpretation of section 99 as envisaging a Cabinet on the Westminster model the members of which are in general accord.
+In the Respondents' submission, the principles articulated in the compact, particularly in paras (g), (h) and (l), clearly support the interpretation of s 99 as envisaging a Cabinet on the Westminster model the members of which are in general accord.